r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 5. Support for 15+ Rich Snippet types.
 6. No need to pay for any service when you can track keyword ranking change from our own Search Console.
 7. Comes with in-built options for social media optimization.
-8. Rank Math SEO Comes with 404 monitor and easy to use Redirection Manager.
+8. Rank Math SEO Comes with a 404 monitor and easy-to-use Redirection Manager.
 9. Ground Breaking Integration with Elementor Page Builder.
 10. Powerful XML Sitemap.
 11. Role Manager gives you full control.
 Useful for multi-author sites.
-12. Rank Math SEO Comes with 15+ FREE Module.
+12. Rank Math SEO Comes with 15+ FREE modules.

 == Changelog ==

-= 1.0.70 [Aug 13, 2021] =
+= 1.0.71 [Sep 01, 2021] =
-* Added: [Option to Select/Deselect](https://i.rankmath.com/8NG8ly) all the Capabilities for each role in the Role Manager
+* Improved: [Analytics Email report](https://rankmath.com/kb/seo-email-reporting/) will now show a message when all stats are empty
-* Added: [Filter](https://rankmath.com/kb/filters-hooks-api-developer/#track-logged-in-user-role) to enable Google Analytics tracking for certain user roles even if [Exclude Logged-In Users](https://rankmath.com/kb/connect-your-google-account/#num-4-connect-google-analytics-with-rank-math) option is ON
+* Improved: Updated the field description of [OpenGraph Thumbnail option](https://rankmath.com/kb/meta-box-social-tab/#image)
-* Improved: Hide 'Help & Support' menu item if Admin Menu is disabled from the Rank Math's [Role Manager](https://rankmath.com/kb/role-manager/)
+* Improved: Code to output the `dateModified` property in the schema
-* Improved: Set `autoload` to false for the option which stores the plugin's [setting Backups](https://rankmath.com/kb/import-export-settings/#performing-and-restoring-backups)
+* Fixed: Spaces are added between the keywords in the Common Keyword test of [SEO Analysis page](https://rankmath.com/kb/seo-analysis/) for better accessibility.
+Thanks to [Taylor Arndt](https://taylorstechtalks.com/rank-math-seo-taylors-teardowns-episode-2/)
-* Improved: The author URL is now used in the `@id` property only when the Author archive is enabled
+* Fixed: Disabling tests via [filter](https://rankmath.com/kb/filters-hooks-api-developer/#remove-content-analysis) was not working on secondary keywords
-* Fixed: [404 Monitor](https://rankmath.com/kb/fix-404-errors/#fixing-the-errors) page was not showing View Redirection button even if redirection was present for that 404 page
+* Fixed: SEO Analysis was showing error on some setups where the rows in postmeta table exceeded 100k rows
-* Fixed: On large sites, the Focus keyword test was failing on the [SEO Analysis page](https://rankmath.com/kb/seo-analysis/)
+* Fixed: Organization URL variable `%org_url%` was showing incorrect value
-* Fixed: Exclude Logged in Users option in the Analytics settings was not working
+* Fixed: Social settings were visible even when the user didn't have the capability to edit those settings
-* Fixed: [Length indicator](https://rankmath.com/kb/general-tab/#writing-a-compelling-title-permalink-and-description) was showing green color when the text entered was longer than the recommended length
+* Fixed: Options in Category or Tags variable `%categories(limit=3&separator= | &exclude=12,23)%` were not working correctly
-* Fixed: [Yoast block converter tool](https://rankmath.com/kb/yoast-seo-migration/#num-3-2-use-yoast-block-converter) was showing in the Database Tools even when the site didn't have any Yoast blocks
+* Fixed: Upgrade to PRO notice was showing even when PRO is active on multisite
-* Fixed: Wrong Deactivate Conflicting plugin notice was showing on some setups
+* Fixed: Option to connect Rank Math account was not showing on the multisite setup
-* Fixed: [Link attribute options](https://rankmath.com/kb/open-links-in-new-window/) like Open link in a new tab were not working in the REST calls
+* Fixed: Warnings when `FS_METHOD` constant is set to ftpext or ssh2
-* Fixed: Breadcrumb Title field was not showing on taxonomy pages
+* Fixed: [Reomove base option](https://rankmath.com/kb/general-settings/#remove-base) allowed another base to be used in the URL
-* Fixed: The `%%currentyear%%` variable [imported from the SEOPress](https://rankmath.com/kb/seopress-migration/) plugin was showing the wrong value
+* Fixed: [Setup Wizard](https://rankmath.com/kb/how-to-setup/) screen was showing an error on PHP 8.0 setups
-* Fixed: Schema data was not updating in the Divi Backend editor on sites where the PRO version was active
+* Fixed: Some variables were hidden in the Meta Description field in the SERP Preview modal
-* Fixed: Author URL was missing on the posts which were using [default Article schema](https://rankmath.com/kb/rich-snippets/#setting-up-default-schema-for-your-website)
+* Fixed: Incompatibility with Geo My WP plugin.
+The GEO My WP plugin users can now use `rank_math/redirection/fallback_exclude_locations` to prevent the plugin's search page from redirecting to the homepage

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**